rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

   Health: Green
 ~~~

-Finally, there is a handy command "eb open" that will open the current environment in your browser for a quick eye test:
+Finally, there is a handy command "eb open" that opens the current environment in your browser for a quick eye test:

 ~~~bash
 eb open